its21/its21.github.io/_posts/2022-12-08-pale-blue-dot.md

 </div>

 #### First impressions
 We are in the middle of reading this book.
 First impression for me is that this book feels vitage.
 VINTAGE.
 In the best way.
-But actually it is: it talks about Voyager and the technological challenges of the 90s THE NINETIES and about how insignificant we are in the grand scheme of things (exemplified by the pale dot) - and also about how foolish we were to believe, for most of our history as a species, that we were really special and the universe was designed for us.
+But actually it is: it talks about Voyager and the technological challenges of the 90s THE NINETIES and about how insignificant we are in the grand scheme of things (exemplified by the pale dot) - and also about how foolish we were to believe, for most of our history as a species, that we must be really special for the universe to be revolving around us.

 <hr>